 Task focus This task assesses the test taker's awareness of vocabulary, collocations and lexico-grammatical structures.
 Task type and format The test taker reads short texts or extracts and chooses the correct option that best fills the gap.
-Each short text is followed by five three-option multiple choice items.

-No. of questions and scores Three gapped texts (i.e. 15 items) in both LTE A1-B1 and LTE A1-C2 paper-based tests.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.

-Language focus per level A1-C2 level: tested items are verbs, phrasal verbs, prepositions, nouns, adverbs, adjectives, linkers etc.

-B2-C2 level: items may also test idioms.

-Task appears in LTE A1-B1 paper-based test

-LTE A1-C2 paper-based test

-LTE A1-C2 computer-based adaptive test
+Each short text is followed by five three-option multiple-choice items - A, B or C. No. of questions and scores Three gapped texts (i.e., 15 items) in both LTE A1-B1 and LTE A1-C2 paper-based tests.
+In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
+Language focus per level A1-C2 level: tested items are verbs, phrasal verbs, prepositions, nouns, adverbs, adjectives, linkers etc. B2-C2 level: items may also test idioms.
+Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-Task type 3 - Discrete sentence-level lexical and lexico-grammatical multiple-choice items
+Task type 3 - Discrete sentence-level lexico-grammatical items

 Task focus This task assesses the test taker's awareness of vocabulary, collocations and lexico-grammatical structures.
-Task type and format The test taker reads single sentences and chooses the correct option that best fills the gap.
-Each sentence is followed by a three-option multiple choice item.
-No. of questions and scores Seven gapped sentences in LTE A1-B1 paper-based test, with one mark for each correct response.
-Twenty-three gapped sentences in LTE A1-C2 paper-based test, with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
-Language focus per level N/A Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-based adaptive test
+Task type and The test taker reads single sentences and chooses the correct option that format best fills the gap.
+Each sentence is followed by a three-option multiple-choice item - A, B or No. of questions Seven gapped sentences in the LTE A1-B1 paper-based test, with one mark and scores for each correct response.
+Twenty-three gapped sentences in the LTE A1-C2 paper-based test, with one mark for each correct response.
+In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
+Language focus A1-C2 level: tested items are verbs, phrasal verbs, prepositions, nouns, adverbs, adjectives, linkers etc. per level B2-C2 level: items may also test idioms.
+Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-Task type 4 - longer reading texts with five 3-option multiple-choice items
+Task type 4 - longer reading texts

 Task focus This task assesses the detailed understanding of information, opinions and writer purpose.
-Task type and format The test taker reads longer texts and chooses the correct response from multiple-choice options.
-Each text is followed by five three-option multiple choice items.
-No. of questions and scores Two long texts (i.e. 10 items) in LTE A1-B1 paper-based test.
-Three long texts (i.e. 15 items) in LTE A1-C2 paper-based test.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
+Task type and format The test taker reads longer texts and chooses the correct response from multiple-choice options. • Each text is followed by five three-option multiple-choice items - A, B or C. No. of questions and scores Two long texts (i.e., 10 items) in the LTE A1-B1 paper-based test.
+Three long texts (i.e., 15 items) in the LTE A1-C2 paper-based test.
+In the LTE A1-C2 computer-adaptive test, the exact number of questions depends on the test taker's performance.
 Language focus per level A2 level: items test understanding of information and item focus is straightforward and related to main details.
 B1 level: items also test understanding of opinions, writer purpose, and reading for detail/gist, opinion vs fact, attitudes.
-B2-C2 levels: items also test understanding of stance, argument, cohesion, comparison and contrast, cause and effect, levels of agreement/disagreement, summarising/synthesising etc. Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-based adaptive test
+B2-C2 levels: items also test understanding of stance, argument, cohesion, comparison and contrast, cause and effect, levels of agreement / disagreement, summarising/synthesising etc. Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-9. The LTE A1-C2 computer-adaptive test
+9 The LTE A1-C2 computer-adaptive test (CAT)